 Top of sleeve where meets shoulder and shows the detailed cartridge pleating.

-The outside front/bottom edges of the sleeves are gathered, pulled up and shaped and embellished with pleats, gathers and buttons.
+The outside front/bottom edges of the sleeves are gathered, pulled up & shaped & embellished with pleats, gathers & buttons.
 It’s that gathering or pulling up at the font that allows for the longer un-gathered rear of the sleeves to drape longer and appear pointed when the gown is worn.
 Obviously the sleeves have to be voluminous for the design to work.

-The finished gown is ample and flowing and rich in amount and quality of thick black fabric.
-I can see that without that richness, the design and its detail, the overall look would not work.
+The finished gown is ample & flowing & rich in amount & quality of thick black fabric.
+I can see that without that richness, the design & its detail, the overall look would not work.

-Imagine the painstaking requirements of patience and detail in the sewing of the fussy elements and attaching them to the yoke especially the main gathered pieces?
+Imagine the painstaking requirements of patience & detail in the sewing of the fussy elements & attaching them to the yoke especially the main gathered pieces?
 My eyes glaze over thinking about it.
-I feel like my fingers would be blotchy and bleeding from all the needle pricks.
+I feel like my fingers would be blotchy & bleeding from all the needle pricks.

 As I say, wearing legal regalia today is essentially wearing a living piece of legal history, a tradition of legal history in action in the 21st century

-I realise that designs of legal gowns may vary from country to country and region to region but the ones we wear are basically the same or very similar in style and construction to my gown, the one you see here.
+I realise that designs of legal gowns may vary from country to country & region to region but the ones we wear are basically the same or very similar in style & construction to my gown, the one you see here.

 Another thing.
-There’s a thin strip of fabric trailing down the front of the gown and the remainder of a ‘pocket ‘ or a small piece of fabric dangling on the back.
-That’s the money bag.
+There’s a thin strip of fabric trailing down the front of the gown & the remainder of a ‘pocket ‘ or a small piece of fabric dangling on the back.
+I believe that could be the money bag.
 Say what?

 Money bag.
 The purpose of the ‘money bag’ is not entirely clear.
 Some say that, at one point, the gentlemanly barrister would not lower himself to ask clients for money, but would turn his back and pull on the strap to jingle the bag, ‘reminding’ the client that payment was due.
 However, English wigmakers Ede and Ravenscroft, creators and sellers of court dress since the seventeenth century, argue that the ‘money bag’ is in fact the remains of either an early monastic hood or a traditional hood worn during a period of mourning.
 Wigs and Robes

-Here’s a few other examples of cartridge pleating in gowns and making them and historical garment making in general.
+Here’s a few other examples of cartridge pleating in gowns & making them and historical garment making in general.

 Stiffening the pleats via Snape Construction